magnetilo/energy_hackdays_2020_05_emob_behavior_analysis/README.md

 Different charging patterns of private customers:
 - Chargning needs
 - Hours of charging
-- Week days of chargning
+- Week days of charging

 This provide good hints for a further automated customer segmentation.

 ### comparison of privat & public charging behavior